HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Common Command options**

-    Use this attribute to specify the protocol with which to connect to the DX server (`wp_profile`):
+    ```shell title="Use this attribute to specify the protocol with which to connect to the DX server (`wp_profile`):"

-    ```shell
     -dxProtocol <value>
     ```

-    Use this attribute to specify the hostname of the target DX server:
+    ```shell title="Use this attribute to specify the hostname of the target DX server:"

-    ```shell
     -hostname <value>
     ```

-    Use this attribute to specify the port on which to connect to the DX server (`wp_profile`):
+    ```shell title="Use this attribute to specify the port on which to connect to the DX server (`wp_profile`):"

-    ```shell
     -dxPort <value>
     ```

-    Use this attribute to specify the username to authenticate with the DX server (`wp_profile`):
+    ```shell title="Use this attribute to specify the username to authenticate with the DX server (`wp_profile`):"

-    ```shell
     -dxUsername <value>
     ```

-    Use this attribute to specify the password for the user in the `dxUsername` attribute:
+    ```shell title="Use this attribute to specify the password for the user in the `dxUsername` attribute:"

-    ```shell
     -dxPassword <value>
     ```

-    Use this attribute to specify the path to the contenthandler servlet on the DX server (for example, /wps/mycontenthandler):
+    ```shell title="Use this attribute to specify the path to the contenthandler servlet on the DX server (for example, /wps/mycontenthandler):"

-    ```shell
     -contenthandlerPath <value>
     ```

-    Use the Disable Prompt attribute to disable the confirmation prompt for overwriting local and server files.
-This bypasses the prompt and immediately proceeds to pulling theme files.
+    ```shell title="Use the Disable Prompt attribute to disable the confirmation prompt for overwriting local and server files.
+This bypasses the prompt and immediately proceeds to pulling theme files."

-    ```shell
     -disablePrompt, --disablePrompt <value>
     ```

 -   **Required option for LiveSync Pull Theme**

-    Use this attribute to specify the Theme System Name of the theme created under the DX server:
+    ```shell title="Use this attribute to specify the Theme System Name of the theme created under the DX server:"

-    ```shell
     -themeName <value>
     ```